-Transportation Improvement Program

-Fiscal Years 2024 - 2027
+Transportation Improvement Program Fiscal Years 2025 - 2028

-The Tri-County Regional Planning Commission (TCRPC) is dedicated to providing access to the transportation planning process and associated planning documents to all people regardless of race, color, national origin, sex, socioeconomic status, English proficiency, or disability.
-TCRPC prepared this document in cooperation with its member jurisdictions, Illinois Department of Transportation (IDOT), Federal Highway Administration (FHWA), and Federal Transit Administration (FTA).
+The Tri-County Regional Planning Commission is dedicated to providing access to the transportation planning process and associated planning documents to all people regardless of race, color, national origin, sex, socioeconomic status, English proficiency, or disability.
+This document was prepared with financial assistance from the Federal Highway Administration and the Federal Transit Administration of the U.S. Department of Transportation through the Illinois Department of Transportation.
+The opinions, findings, and conclusions expressed in this publication are those of the authors and do not necessarily represent USDOT and IDOT.

-Approved and adopted by the Commission on October 4, 2023 Amended on February 7, 2024
+Approved and adopted by the Commission on MONTH, DAY, YEAR